shlokadaga/docker_one/README.md

 - `ports`: Map port on the Docker host to TCP port in the container., that is why `*Docker Host: TCP Host*`
 - `environment`: In this variable, you pass the username and password.
 -----
-2. You can create on the command prompt
+2. You can create on the command prompt by running the following command.
 `docker run -d -p *Docker Host: TCP Host* -e ME_CONFIG_MONGODB_ADMINUSERNAME=******* -e ME_CONFIG_MONGODB_ADMINPASSWORD=***** -e ME_CONFIG_MONGODB_SERVER=***** --net mongo-network --name mongo-express mongo-express`
 - `-d`: to run the command in detach mode on the command prompt.
 - `-p`: to define the port for port-mapping.